underscoreio/essential-slick/src/pages/5-joins.md

 ### Full Outer Join

-Full outer joins means either side could be `NULL`.
+Full outer joins mean either side can be `NULL`.

 From our schema an example would be the title of all rooms and messages in those rooms.
 Either side could be `NULL` because messages don't have to be in rooms,